rxt1077/resume/README.md

 # Grants

-* Spring 2022 Open Textbook Collaborative (OTC) grant funded by Introduction to encryption and cryptography used in business environments (e.g., protecting financial transactions)
-Network security principles and technologies (e.g., firewalls, VPNs) in securing business networks
-Endpoint security solutions and their importance for protecting business devices

-Week
-7

-Security Technologies and
-Controls

-Business case studies on the use of encryption, VPNs, and firewalls to prevent data breaches
-Practical exercises using security tools in business scenarios

-Week 8 Access Control and Identity

-Management

-Authentication methods and protocols commonly used by businesses (e.g., multi-factor authentication)
-Authorization and access control mechanisms for safeguarding business applications and data
-Identity and access management (IAM) systems in the corporate environmentthe US Department of Education for the Improvement of Postsecondary Education (FIPSE) to facilitate the creation of a digital toolkit for teaching Computer Systems Security.
+* Spring 2022 Open Textbook Collaborative (OTC) grant funded by the US Department of Education for the Improvement of Postsecondary Education (FIPSE) to facilitate the creation of a digital toolkit for teaching Computer Systems Security.
 * Fall 2022 NJIT Open Access to Textbooks (OAT) grant to facilitate the adoption of open source resources in IT230: Computer Systems Security
 * Fall 2020 NSF I-Corps Site at NJIT: Discord Digital Assistant for Traditionally Underrepresented Groups in Technology